SahilKaturde/Sahil-s-Portfolio/README.md

 # or
 yarn install

-# Run the development server
+# Start the development server
 npm start
 # or
 yarn start